-After almost two years of extensive research and meticulous conservation, the Star Trek starship Enterprise studio model has been preserved, restored to its appearance at the end of filming for the original television series (1966-1969), and placed on display in the Boeing Milestones of Flight Hall.
+In 2016, after almost two years of extensive research and meticulous conservation, the Star Trek starship Enterprise studio model, restored to its appearance at the end of filming for the original television series (1966-1969), was placed on display in the Boeing Milestones of Flight Hall.

 The Museum’s goal was to stabilize the model, document its history of changes, and return it to its appearance during filming, in August 1967, of the episode “The Trouble with Tribbles,” which marked the last known modification of the model during Star Trek’s production.